 - Located In Canto: VI

-- Cerberus, the mythical three-headed dog from Virgil’s Aeneid, who watches the way, and is dealt with by Virgil who throws a handful of dust into the beast’s mouth.
+- Cerberus, the mythical three-headed dog from Virgil’s Aeneid, watches the way and is dealt with by Virgil who throws a handful of dust into the beast’s mouth.

-- Ciacco, a Florentine man, possibly known of by Dante, notorious for perpetuating the sin of gluttony.
+- Ciacco, a Florentine man, possibly known by Dante, is notorious for perpetuating the sin of gluttony.

-- Punishment/Contrapasso: Gluttons-forced to lie on the ground in sewage as they are bombarded with cold rain, hail, and black snow, tormented by Cerberus.
+- Punishment/Contrapasso: Gluttons are forced to lie on the ground in sewage as they are bombarded with cold rain, hail, and black snow, tormented by Cerberus.